Pacific Northwest College of Art: History

 Founded in 1909 as part of the Portland Art Museum, the school was originally known as the Museum Art School with Anna Belle Crocker serving as the head of the school; Kate Cameron Simmons was the first hired teacher.
 After the Pietro Belluschi designed home of the museum opened in 1932, the school moved into the upper floors of the building.
 In 1981, the school changed its name to Pacific Northwest College of Art in order to reflect its independence from the museum.
 The independence was solidified in April 1994 when the college formally split from the art museum and was incorporated as a legal entity distinct from the museum.

 In 1998, the college moved to its former campus in Portland's Pearl District.
 PNCA hired Thomas Manley in 2003 as president of the institution, replacing Sally Lawrence.
 Manley proposed a plan to the school's board in 2004 to expand the college and move towards Portland's North Park Blocks.
 The plan received a boost in 2007 when Hallie Ford donated $15 million to the school.

 The school purchased the building housing the college in 2008, and also that year was given the 511 Federal Building by the federal government as part of a surplus building program.
 In 2009, the then independent Museum of Contemporary Craft moved into the DeSoto Building, which drained the museum's finances.
 PNCA loaned the museum money leading to a partnership and possible merger.

 In 2012, the school announced they would centralize their programs in Portland's Old Town at the 511 Federal Building.
 PNCA opened their first residence hall in August 2013 at a cost of $7.3 million, called ArtHouse.
 As part of its move to the Old Town area, the college sold its main building in the Pearl District in 2013 for $11.75 million.
 The school secured $20 million in loans from the Portland Development Commission in November 2013 to fund the renovations.
 Renovations were completed in January 2015, with classes starting at the new campus in February 2015.

 In late 2018, the college briefly explored merging with the Oregon College of Art and Craft but they decided against the merger.
 Two years later, PNCA announced plans to merge with Willamette University to become the fourth college within the university.
 On June 30, 2021, the merger was finalized.
-PNCA retains its campus in downtown Portland at the 511 Federal Building and will offer classes for Willamette University students as well as allow art students to take classes at the Willamette's Salem campus.
+PNCA retains its campus in downtown Portland at the 511 Federal Building and offers classes for Willamette University students and allows art students to take classes at the Willamette's Salem campus.